akaneshinjou/dns/readme.md

 Note: Make sure you enable warp feature, and you can't use VPN app while using this app.

-## Browsers Only
-Google Chrome 83+
-1. Open Menu > Settings.
-2. Open Security or `chrome://settings/security`.
-3. Enable Use secure DNS.
-4. Select With and click the dropdown next to it.
-5. Choose Cloudflare or Google or other provider.

-Mozilla Firefox 60+
-1. Open Menu > Options.
-2. Scroll down to the bottom.
-3. Click Settings under Network Settings.
-4. Check Enable DNS over HTTPS.
-5. Choose Cloudflare or NextDNS or other provider.

-Other browsers might also have this feature, try find it in settings.
-Other desktop app : Simple DNSCrypt & Yoga DNS

 ## Android
  1.1.1.1
 1. Install 1.1.1.1 app from Play Store.